Elixir, Fly, and Grafana Cloud

 • Custom HTTP Headers -> + Add Header:

-• Header: Authorization, Value: Bearer <token> where token is the result of flyctl auth token
+• Header: Authorization, Value: Bearer <token> (replace token with the result of flyctl auth token

-You should now see all of the fly metrics and prom_ex defined metrics in Grafana!
+You should now see fly metrics and prom_ex defined metrics in GrafanaCloud.